approov/quickstart-nodejs-express-token-check/README.md

 because we want to be able to run the
 [Approov Shapes Demo Server](./docs/approov-shapes-demo-server.md) in localhost.

-However in production will be mandatory to implement at least [static pinning](https://approov.io/docs/mitm-detection.html#id1) or [dynamic pinning](https://approov.io/docs/mitm-detection.html#dynamic-pinning).
+However in production it will be mandatory to implement at least [static pinning](https://approov.io/docs/mitm-detection.html#id1) or [dynamic pinning](https://approov.io/docs/mitm-detection.html#dynamic-pinning).